 There are resources and programs that provide information and opportunities to advance independence and productivity.
-They provide excellent information about condition, medical treatment, alternative treatment, and support networks.
+They provide excellent information about condition, medical treatment, and support networks.
 Helpful organizations include:

-Besides national organizations, the United Cerebral Palsy of Michigan (UCP) is an excellent in-state organization.
-UCP provides guidance on local resources and services and promotes networking with other Michigan families.
+Besides national organizations, United Cerebral Palsy of Michigan (UCP) is an excellent in-state organization.
+UCP provides guidance on local resources and services, and promotes networking with other Michigan families.

 For more information on health topics, including, diagnosis, therapy, medical dictionary, clinical research, disease management, and statistics, the UCP suggests a reliable website, Medline Plus, from the National Institute of Health: http://www.nlm.nih.gov/medlineplus/cerebralpalsy.html

-The UCP also provides guidance by Michigan cities about Michigan resources.
+The UCP also provides guidance by Michigan cities about physicians and local offices. http://ucpmichigan.org/resources/physicians-and-offices

 Public assistance programs offer assistance in nutrition, funding, and support groups.
 The UCP advocates networking and family outreach.
 Popular CP online support groups include: